Enabling Forms for Coding

 To access the Studio study design and configuration area, click the Studio tab in the primary navigation bar.

-Once you click the Studio tab, Vault opens the My Studies page, a listing of Studies in your vault.
+Once you click the Studio tab, you have the option to open either Studies, a listing of Studies in your vault, or Library.
 By default, this page shows automated deployment studies.
 You can select the Manual radio button to show your manual deployment Studies (those studies created prior to the 19R3 release that have not been upgraded to automatic deployments), or navigate to those manual studies directly from the breadcrumb menu.

 From the My Studies page, you can click a Study Master to open the Study Instances page.
 Then, you can click a Study Instance to open Studio for that instance.
 For manual deployment Studies, clicking the Study opens the Studio area for that study right away.